ZephyrTransport/governance/DRAFT bylaws.md

 Regular and special meetings of the Board of Directors may be held within or outside the State of Delaware and within or outside the United States.

 #### Section 5.11. *Time, Notice and Call of Meetings*.
 Regular meetings of the Board of Directors shall be held immediately following the annual meeting of members each year and at such times thereafter as the Board of Directors may fix.
-No notice of regular directors' meetings shall be required.
+Board of Directors' meetings shall be noticed on the corporation's website.

 Special meetings of the Board of Directors shall be held at such times as called by the Chairman of the Board or any two (2) directors.
 Written notice of the time and place of special meetings of the Board of Directors shall be given to each director by either personal delivery or email at least two (2) days before the meeting, or by notice mailed to each director at least five (5) days before the meeting.
+Special meetings shall be noticed on the corporation's website.

 Notice of a meeting of the Board of Directors need not be given to any director who signs a waiver of notice, either before or after the meeting.
 Attendance of a director at a meeting shall constitute a waiver of notice of such meeting and waiver of any and all objections to the place of the meeting, the time of the meeting, or the manner in which it has been called or conveyed, except when a director states, at the beginning of the meeting, any objection to the transaction of business because the meeting is not lawfully called or convened.